How Long is an Average Furnace Life?

 Fuel Source

-• Gas: Gas furnaces, which consume natural gas, are the most economical furnace type for heating your house when outside temperatures are below freezing.
+• Gas: Gas furnaces traditionally consume natural gas and are the most economical furnace type for heating your house when outside temperatures are below freezing.
 If you already have a gas furnace, replace it with another gas furnace.
-Upgrading to a new gas furnace from another fuel source can be expensive upfront but save you money in the long term.
+Upgrading to a new gas furnace from another fuel source can be expensive upfront, but it can save you money in the long term.
+Many natural gas furnaces can be converted to work with LP, or liquid propane, to work effectively in areas off the gas grid.

-• Oil: Oil and propane furnaces are also reliable and powerful heat sources, although they take up more space.
-They're also dirtier than natural gas furnaces and are often more costly, although this depends on the price of oil.
-However, oil and propane are usually used in regions without gas lines and are particularly common in older houses.
+• Oil: Oil furnaces are also reliable and powerful heat sources, though they tend to take up more space than gas equivalents.
+They tend to be dirtier and more costly than natural gas furnaces, although this depends on the price of oil.
+However, oil is usually used in regions without gas lines and is particularly common in older houses.

-• Electric: Electricity is another alternative to natural gas when it comes to heating your home.
-However, electric furnaces can be very expensive to operate.
-An electric furnace has to create original heat out of electricity — a process that can significantly increase your utility bills.
-A more economical option is an electric heat pump, which transfers heat from one air stream to another, thereby consuming less electricity.
+• Electric: Electricity is another alternative to natural gas for home heating, though electric furnaces tend to be very expensive to operate.
+An electric furnace has to create original heat out of electricity, a process that can significantly increase your energy bills.
+A more economical option is an electric heat pump, which consumes less electricity to transfer heat from one air stream to another.
 These systems also serve as air conditioners in the summertime.
 Depending on your situation, an electric heat pump may meet all of your cooling and heating demands.

 Type of System

-There are two fundamental layouts of heating and cooling systems — split and packaged:
+There are two main layouts of heating and cooling systems — split systems and package units:

-• Split: Split systems are probably what you imagine when you think of heating and AC systems.
-They consist of a furnace, a coil that rests over the furnace, and a condensing unit.
+• Split: Split systems are the most common type of heating and AC systems.
+They consist of indoor components of a furnace and an evaporator coil that rests over the furnace, as well as an outdoor condensing unit.

-• Packaged: Packaged systems provide the same heating and cooling services that split systems do, but unlike split systems, the cooling and heating components are all housed in a single, outdoor unit.
-This option is designed for homes that don't have basements, attics and crawl spaces.
-It's also worth considering if you have a split system but would like to free up some space in your home.
+• Package: Package systems provide the same heating and cooling services that split systems do, but unlike split systems, the cooling and heating components are all housed in a single, outdoor unit.
+This option is designed for homes that don't have basements, attics, or crawl spaces to house indoor HVAC equipment.
+They’re a worthwhile consideration if you have a split system but want to free up some space in your home.

 Blower Speed

-A furnace can have one of two blower types — fixed-speed and variable speed.
-Variable speed blowers do just as their name suggests.
-They vary how fast the blower operates as it pushes air through the ducts in your home, meaning the temperature in your home can be consistent and the unit will run more quietly.
-Single-speed blowers, which are more traditional, are either on or off.
-With these blowers, it's more difficult to achieve a consistent temperature in the house, and it's also noisier, as the speed at which the blower runs is usually higher than is needed to maintain a set temperature.
+A furnace can have one of two blower types: fixed-speed or variable-speed.
+Variable-speed blowers run quietly while fluctuating how fast the blower operates as it pushes air through the ducts in your home, ensuring your home receives the exact amount of hot air required to craft your preferred ambiance.
+Single-speed blowers are more traditional, only boasting the ability to turn on or off.
+With fixed-speed blowers, operation is noisier, and it’s more difficult to achieve a consistent temperature in the house.
+This is due to the higher speed at which the blower runs to maintain a set temperature.

 Warranty